Falconiere/falconiere.io/src/data/blog/posts/unlocking-life-s-success-what-does-it-truly-mean-.md

 ---
-title: Unlocking Life's Success-What Does It Truly Mean?
+title: "Unlocking Life's Success: What Does It Truly Mean?"
-cover: Astronaut-Headshot-Closeup.jpeg
+cover: beach-woman-shadow.webp
-coverAlt: Space poster astronaut
+coverAlt: "Image Cover Unlocking Life's Success: What Does It Truly Mean?"
-description: Here is the short description
+description: I wish I could be successful like everyone on Instagram, where my biggest achievement is getting out of bed before noon!
 author: Falconiere Barbosa
 draft: false
 date: 2021-12-07